-At Promises, our licensed, trained professionals utilize a combination of CBT and other therapies to help people with addictions and mental health issues who also suffer from compulsive shopping behaviors learn how to cope with emotions.
+At Promises, our licensed, trained professionals use a combination of CBT and other therapies to help people with addictions and mental health issues who also suffer from compulsive shopping behaviors learn how to cope with emotions.
 Debtors Anonymous and marital therapy are other techniques our clients may find helpful in the management of compulsive shopping and spending.

 Take Back Your Life

-To learn more about Compulsive Shopping, call 844-876-5568
+To learn more about Shopping Addiction Treatment, call 844-876-5568